 Are you experiencing the same thing?
 Then you should think about switching.

 The Service I Chose – Cloudways

-Further down, I’m going to tell you exactly how to perform the switch to Cloudways step by step.
-But first, I want to give you an overview of the Cloudways service, what it costs and what features it offers compared to Bluehost and why I chose them.
+Further down, I’m going to tell you exactly how to perform the switch to hosting provider Cloudways step by step.
+But first, I want to give you an overview of the Cloudways service, what hosting plans they offer, what it costs and what features it offers compared to Bluehost and why I chose them.